mj-ml/mlops-project/readme.md

 ## Workflow orchestration

-The workflow is orchestrated in the API directly - there is nothing to be done manually
+The workflow is orchestrated in the API directly using Prefect.
+There is nothing to be done manually.

 ## Model deployment